pedrogh/python-test-automation-exercise/README.md

 On my machine port `5900` is being mapped to `port 0.0.0.0:5501`

 - Start `vnC Viewer`
-- Create a new connection by pressing `cmd+n` or select "New conection" from the `File` menu.
+- Create a new connection by pressing `cmd+N` or select "New conection" from the `File` menu.
 - In the `VNC Server` field enter the port number.
 In this case `port 0.0.0.0:5501`
 - In the Name field enter a name
 ![VNC Connection Configuration](./readme_images/vnc_settings.png)